-In order to gain consumer trust in the general insurance industry, the GIAJ has been bestowed the status of Accredited Personal Information Protection Organization based on the Act on the Protection of Personal Information, and carries out the following operations to ensure proper handling of personal information:
+In order to improve consumer trust in the general insurance industry, the GIAJ has been designated as an Accredited Personal Information Protection Organization (under the Act on the Protection of Personal Information), and carries out the following operations to ensure proper handling of personal information by general insurance companies, etc.:

-- 1. Processes complaints regarding members handling of personal information - 2.
+- 1. Processes complaints regarding the handling of personal information by members - 2.
 Provides information to members - 3.
-Enacts, revises or abolishes Personal Information Protection Guidelines, and gives guidance or recommendations to members regarding compliance with the Guidelines.

-Outline of the operations carried out by the GIAJ as an Accredited Personal Information Protection Organization
+Creates and publishes Personal Information Protection Guidelines, and provides guidance and/ or recommendations to members regarding compliance with them. - Outline of the operations carried out by the GIAJ as an Accredited Personal Information Protection Organization